Jiliar/smithy-jsonschema/README.md

    - Individual schemas are wrapped with `$schema: "http://json-schema.org/draft-07/schema#"`.

 4. **Validation**:
-   All resulting `.ajv.json` schemas are validated with `check-jsonschema --check-metaschema` to ensure they comply with JSON Schema Draft-07.
+   All resulting `.ajv.json` schemas are validated with `ajv validate` using the `ajv-cli` tool to ensure compliance with JSON Schema Draft-07.

 ---